Child's Play 2: Plot

-That night, Andy sneaks into the basement to destroy Chucky with an electric knife, but the doll overpowers him.
-When Phil arrives to investigate the commotion, Chucky trips him, causing Phil to fall and break his neck.
-Joanne immediately blames Andy and sends him back to the foster center.
-Kyle discovers "Tommy" buried outside and realizes Andy was telling the truth all along.
-She rushes to warn Joanne, only to discover that Chucky has already killed her.
-Chucky ambushes Kyle and forces her to drive him to the foster center.
-There, Chucky clears the building by pulling the fire alarm.
-He stabs Grace to death and forces Andy to take him to the Play Pals factory to perform the voodoo chant.
-Kyle pursues them to the factory but is unable to find them before Chucky knocks Andy unconscious and completes the ritual.
+That night, Andy sneaks into the basement to confront Chucky with an electric cutting knife, but the doll overpowers him until Andy cuts Chucky's head with the knife.
+When Phil arrives to investigate, Chucky trips him, causing him to fall from the stairs and breaks his neck.
+Joanne blames Andy for Phil's death and sends him back to the foster center.
+Alone in the house, Chucky kills Joanne off screen.
+Kyle discovers "Tommy" buried outside and realizes Andy was telling the truth.
+She rushes with a knife to warn Joanne, but finds her dead.
+Chucky ambushes Kyle, taking the knife and forces her to drive him to the foster center.

-However, the spell fails as Chucky has spent too much time in his doll body and is now permanently trapped.
-Infuriated, Chucky chases Andy and Kyle through the factory, intent on killing them both.
-Kyle slams a gate shut on Chucky's hand, which Chucky tears off and replaces with a makeshift blade.
-After Chucky murders a factory technician, Kyle and Andy manage to trap him in a giant assembly line machine that mutilates his body, seemingly killing him.
-However, Chucky manages to escape the machine by cutting off his own legs and attacks again, knocking out Kyle.
-Andy is able to defeat him a second time by opening a valve, showering Chucky with a lethal amount of hot molten plastic.
-After saving the unconscious Kyle from a conveyor belt, the two approach the half-melted Chucky, who suddenly attacks them again.
+Chucky stabs Grace to death and captures Andy.
+Kyle pursues them through the streets and to the nearby Play Pals factory, but is unable to find them before Chucky knocks Andy unconscious and completes the ritual.
+However, the spell fails as he has spent too much time in his doll body and is now permanently trapped, much to his despair.
+Chucky chases Andy and Kyle through the factory.
+Chucky gets his wrist broken from a gate which causes him to rip his hand off and replace it with a knife for a hand.
+After Chucky murders a factory technician, Kyle and Andy manage to mutilate his body with assembly-line equipment.
+Chucky escapes and attacks again, knocking out Kyle.
+Andy is able to open an emergency release valve, showering Chucky with scolding hot molten plastic and seemingly killing him.

-During the struggle, Kyle shoves a high-pressure air hose into his mouth, inflating his head until it explodes, decapitating him.
+After saving the unconscious Kyle from being killed on a conveyor belt, the two approach the half-melted Chucky, who suddenly springs back to life.
+Kyle shoves a high-pressure air hose into his mouth, inflating his head until it explodes, finally killing him.
 Andy and Kyle exit the factory, unsure of where to go.
+In the extended TV version that aired in the 90's/early 2000's, the camera zooms into part of Chucky's face sinking into the vat of plastic which creates a new face, making an evil smile.